Rovanion/liuthesis/README.md

 ... plus all the options recognized by the [memoir](https://www.ctan.org/pkg/memoir) package, which liuthesis extends.

+## Requirements

+For correct typesetting of the front matter, _XeTeX must be used_ as a typesettings engine on a platform where the proprietary fonts KorolevLiU or Calibri/Carlito are available.
+Carlito is used as a fallback option if Calibri is not installed.
+KorolevLiU is only used for exhibit pages for the philosophical faculty.

 ## Packages included

 The `liuthesis` package includes a number of packages for convenient,